Authors

 Olaug Nilssen

 Olaug Nilssen (1977) made her literary breakthrough with Turn me on, Dammit in 2005.
 The book had a defining significance for an entire generation.
 Since then she has written books in different genres and made her mark as a unique and important voice in Norwegian literature.
-In her novel A Tale of Terrible Times, for which she was awarded the Brage Prize, she writes with unusual openness about the experience of being a mother of a child with disabilities.
+In her novel l A Tale of Terrible Times, for which she was awarded the Brage Prize, she writes with unusual openness about the experience of being a mother of a child with disabilities.
 In her novel The One Needful Thing, published in 2020, she continues to explore the themes of A Tale of Terrible Times.

-In 2021 Nilssen received The Fritt Ord’s Prize, along with Bjørn Hatterud and Jan Grue.
+In 2021, Nilssen received The Fritt Ord’s Prize, along with Bjørn Hatterud and Jan Grue.
 They were awarded the prize in recognition of their important critical contribution to illuminating the impact of cultural stigmas on the situation of persons with disabilities in Norway.

 Read more